influxdata/docs-v2/content/influxdb/cloud/write-data/no-code/native-subscriptions.md

 1. On the **Setting Up - MQTT Connector** page, under **Data Format**, do the following:

   1. (Optional) In the **JSON path to timestamp** field, specify the path in the MQTT message to the JSON key that holds the timestamp: for the example above, `"time":1653998899010000000`.
 Otherwise, InfluxDB automatically assigns a timestamp when messages are ingested into InfluxDB.

-   {{% warn %}}
-   **Important**: Configure the timestamp format that matches the format in your messages.
+      ***Important***: *Configure the timestamp format that **matches the format** in your messages.*
-   {{% /warn %}}

 2. Configure the JSON parsing rules:
    1. Under **Measurement**, enter the **JSON path** (start with `$.`) to assign the InfluxDB measurement key.
 For the above example, enter `$.device_type`.
-3. Select the **Data Type** for the measurement.
+   2. Select the **Data Type** for the measurement.
-4. Specify the JSON paths to tag and field names as needed, and then select the data type for the tag or field.
+   3. Specify the JSON paths to tag and field names as needed, and then select the data type for the tag or field.
 At least one field is required.
 For the above example, add fields with the JSON paths `$.temperature` and `$.error_state` and a tag with the path `$.error_state`.
 Note that JSON paths with arrays are supported, for example, `$.device_information.errors_encountered[0].error_number`.